Conference on Jewish Social Studies

-The Conference on Jewish Social Studies was established in 1933 as the Conference on Jewish Relations by Salo W. Baron and Morris Raphael Cohen.
-Baron was chairman from 1933 till 1988.
-The immediate issue was facing rapidly spreading Nazi world propaganda with its fabrications and falsehoods.
+The conference was first conceived of in April 1933 as the Conference on Jewish Relations by Salo W. Baron and Morris Raphael Cohen.
+Cohen was leader of the organization until his retirement in 1941 or 1942, when Baron replaced him.
+Its primary goal was distributing information about modern Jewish life to counter spreading Nazi propaganda and rising antisemitism in the United States.
 In addition, it aimed to get a fuller picture about Jewish population, economics, and various aspects of Jewish life.

-In 1936, Albert Einstein presided over the conference.
+The first conference meeting was held in 1936, with Albert Einstein presiding over the conference.
+The organization was incorporated in New York later that year.